-Distinction in the Major is awarded at graduation to students who have received distinction on their integrative exercise ("Comps") and who have recorded a grade point average of 3.33 in all courses in the major and 2.75 in all other courses.
+Distinction in the Major is awarded at graduation to students who have received distinction on their integrative exercise ("Comps") and who have recorded a grade point average of 3.5 in all courses in the major.

 Distinction on the Integrative Exercise is determined in part by the Department through the procedures described in the sections on the Integrative Exercise "Comps."
 For papers, it means a majority decision of distinction by an outside panel.